kanadino/kanadino.github.io/README.md

   - Thanks to Cody Gordon, Rolf Olayan, and VICTOR IFEAKACHI EZENDU for their valuable advices on my README and resume files.

 ## FAQs
+1. Why is Markdown better than a word processor?
+  -
+2. Why is my resume not showing up?
+  -